-Writing any content requires thinking out of the box (there’s another cliche)
+Writing content requires thinking out of the box (there’s another cliche)

-Writing copy for your website requires you to detail information about your products and services so demonstrate your features and benefits concisely.
+Writing copy for your website requires you to detail information about your products and services that highlights your features and benefits concisely.

 What is your customer likely to ask themselves when reading your webpages?

-I use the ‘what if’ factor, what is the customer thinking and asking when he reads your content?
+I use the ‘what if’ factor, what is the customer thinking and asking when he or she reads your content?

 Content should be appealing to your audience at the same time validating your business and its authenticity.

-It should be fresh and sets up your company as approachable this is the heart of what your business is about.
+It should be fresh and make your company approachable this needs to be at the heart of what your business is about.

-Showcasing your business but with the customer at the centre of it, your content should be all about what it can do for them and not about you.
+Showcasing your business with the customer at the centre, your content should be all about what it can do for them and not about you.

-Finding the right tone when writing content will define your brand – personable, conversational and friendly without sounding too stuffy or technical.
+Finding the right tone when writing content will define your brand.

 Your writing should communicate what you want your reader to know.

-By reading it back to yourself and putting yourself in the shoes of the customers you are targetting helps.
+By reading it aloud as I do and try to put yourself in the shoes of the customers you are targetting also helps.

-Setting a clear writing objective and using the right conversational tone is guaranteed to make an impact on your reader.
+Set a clear writing objective and use the right conversational tone will guarantee an impact on your reader.

 I read Stephen King’s, ‘On Writing: A Memoir of the craft’ during the summer holidays.

-Adopting words that are concise and to the point rather than using long words to dress up content.
+He is an advocate of adopting words that are concise and to the point rather than long words to dress up content.

-‘Never use the word ’emolument’ when you mean tip’ was an example he quoted.
+‘Never use the word ’emolument’ when you mean tip’ was a good example.